huntlylee/sleep/README.md

 # An Informatics System for Breath-by-Breath Analysis of Large-Scale Multi-Modal Time-Series Data in Sleep Research

-This repository was established to share the source code and latest updates for the application developed by Yike Li and colleagues at Vanderbilt University Medical Center.
-The application is aimed to facilitate breath-by-breath analysis of sleep data.
-Part of this system is detailed in the following publication:
+This repository was established to share the source code and latest updates for the informatics system developed by Yike Li and colleagues at Vanderbilt University Medical Center.
+The system is designed to facilitate breath-by-breath analysis of sleep data, as detailed in the following publication:

 **Li Y, Hall ME, Shotwell MS, Xu Y, Schwartz AR, Zealear D, Bellotto S, Estes KE, Wells CL, Budnick HA, Lindsell CJ, Bao S, Kent DT.
 An Informatics System for Breath-by-Breath Analysis of Large-Scale Multi-Modal Time-Series Data in Sleep Research. _Proc SPIE Int Soc Opt Eng._ 2025 Feb.
 (Accepted)**